Bridging Mechanistic Interpretability and Prompt Engineering with Gradient Ascent for Interpretable Persona Control: Method

 \textbf{Representation-Based Steering.} The most direct approach computes the steering vector as the mean difference between representations of persona-exhibiting and persona-free examples:

 where $D^+$ contains examples exhibiting the target persona, $D^-$ contains persona-free examples, and $\mathbf{e}(\mathbf{x}) \in \mathbb{R}^d$ denotes the activation at a chosen layer.

 \textbf{SAE Latent-Based Steering.} For SAEGA, we alternatively construct steering vectors using sparse autoencoder latents.
-We use SAEs pretrained from SAE-Lens \cite{bloom2024saetrainingcodebase}.
+We use pretrained SAEs from SAE-Lens \citep{bloom2024saetrainingcodebase}.

-From these SAEs, we identify persona-relevant latents through causal intervention.
-For each SAE latent $i$, we measure its effect on the target behavior by clamping its activation and observing changes in persona metrics on validation examples.
-We then select the top-$K$ latents with strongest causal effect on the persona, denoted as index set $\mathcal{I}_K$.
+From these SAEs, we identify persona-relevant latents through contrastive activation analysis.
+For each SAE latent $i$, we measure its relevance to the target behavior by computing the difference in its mean activation on persona-exhibiting versus persona-free examples.
+We then select the top-$K$ latents with the largest absolute activation differences, denoted as index set $\mathcal{I}_K$.

 The SAE-based steering vector is computed using the encoder directions of these top-$K$ latents:

 where $\mathbf{w}_i$ is the $i$-th row of $\mathbf{W}_{\text{enc}}$, and $\bar{a}_i^+ = \frac{1}{|D^+|}\sum_{\mathbf{x} \in D^+} a_i(\mathbf{x})$ and $\bar{a}_i^- = \frac{1}{|D^-|}\sum_{\mathbf{x} \in D^-} a_i(\mathbf{x})$ are the mean activations of latent $i$ on persona-exhibiting and persona-free examples respectively, with $a_i(\mathbf{x}) = \text{ReLU}(\mathbf{w}_i \mathbf{e}(\mathbf{x}) + b_i)$.